Asaadziad/Asaadziad/README.md

 # 💫 About Me:
 I am a Software Developer that focuses on C/C++ programming.
-I have passion for Javascript, front end frameworks such as React, OOP and Memory Management.
-To grow my skills I focus on building 420Storage a SRM (Supplier Relation Manager) as a Tech-volunteering project  for small suppliers on a low budget.
+I build some useful stuff and alot of stupid stuff :) and i have fun while doing it.

 ## 🌐 Socials: